 As a people from a highly developed country, we tend to think of hunger as being an issue with countries and cultures other than our own.
 Hunger is very much with us as a nation and in the region of the Pacific Northwest.
 Obviously, the supply of nutritional food is not the issue in the United States.
 If that is not the case it brings some very important questions to mind.
 The first being what are the causes of hunger in the United States as an example of a developed nation?
 Secondly, and more importantly, how can the society at large tolerate this unconscionable situation?

 The causes for hunger are many; they are many, complex and necessarily inter-related.
 The food industry is very large and represents a significant part of the national domestic economy.
 It is multi-tiered involving small farmers, agribusiness, the raising and management of livestock, pharmaceuticals, corporate interests, food import/export and transportation.
-As a result, there are many stakeholders and the big “players” view the making of profits and the satisfaction of shareholders and investors as their primary and fundamental interest.
+As a result, there are many stakeholders and the big “players” view the making of profits and the satisfaction of shareholders and investors as their primary and fiduciary interest.
 These relationships constitute the fundamental infrastructure upon which our entire economy is based.
 Realistically, this will remain with us well into the foreseeable future.

 Given the infrastructure built around food and the food industry, individuals go hungry; because, they are unable to pay for the nutrition they require to sustain their lives.
 Individuals and families faced with this situation need to depend upon non-profit private agencies that devote their time, expertise and effort into providing food – food banks are an excellent example of this kind of service.
 As evidence of the magnitude of the problem of hunger facing the United States – circa 2015 – it is reported that one in 7 individuals (14.3% or 45 million persons) rely on food banks to blunt the impact of hunger in their lives.
 This includes 16.7 million children under 18.
 These data have been compiled by the United States Department of Agriculture (USDA).